-HIML has seven investment professionals dedicated to identifying suitable investments including a manager that is incentivised to make the fund work
+HRI has seven investment professionals dedicated to identifying suitable investments including a manager that is incentivised to make the fund work Management arrangements

-Management arrangements

-Herald owns a 15.4% stake in the management company, Herald Investment Management Limited (HIML).
-HIML manages an OEIC with assets under management of c£20m and a venture capital fund (held, in part, in Herald's portfolio), but Herald is its most significant client by some margin.
+HRI owns a 15.4% stake in the management company, Herald Investment Management Limited (HIML).
+HIML manages an OEIC with assets under management of c£20m and a venture capital fund (held, in part, in HRI's portfolio), but HRI is its most significant client by some margin.

 Katie leads a team of six analysts, five of whom are based in London with the other in New York.
 The HIML team can also draw on the knowledge of three consultants.
-Some biographical details on the team are included at the end of this note.
+We have included some biographical details on the team at the end of this note.
 Research responsibilities are organised along sector lines but Katie has also delegated responsibility for managing the Asian portfolio to Fraser Elms, the deputy manager, and Hao Luo.